 - Truckee Food Shop – Made to order sandwiches and to go food including Fish N’ Chips and Fried Chicken Boxes.

-- Sunnyside Restaurant & Lodge – Great places for cocktails and lunch on the lake in Tahoe City!
+- Sunnyside Restaurant & Lodge – Great places for cocktails and lunch or dinner on the lake in Tahoe City!

 Tahoe South Restaurants